artainmo/DevOps/cloud/README.md

 S3 Glacier Deep Archive is Amazon S3’s lowest-cost storage class and supports long-term storage for data that may be accessed once or twice in a year.
 It is designed for customers in highly-regulated industries, such as the Financial Services, Healthcare, and Public Sectors, that retain data sets for 7-10 years or longer to meet regulatory compliance requirements.
 S3 Glacier Deep Archive can also be used for backup and disaster recovery use cases.
 It has a retrieval time of 12 to 48 hours.<br>
 The last storage class is Intelligent-Tiering which allows you to automatically move between storage classes based on usage.

 Server-side encryption means that the uploaded file/object on S3 will get encrypted automatically by the server.
 Client-side encryption is when the user encrypts the file/object before uploading it.
-Both exist on AWS but by default server-side encryption is always on.<br>
+Both exist on AWS but by default server-side encryption is always on for S3.<br>
-Data encryption is automatically enabled for Amazon S3 Glacier and AWS Storage Gateway.
+If needing encryption before it is sent to S3, server-side encryption is not sufficient, then we need client-side encryption.
+For this we can use AWS encryption SDK.<br>
+All S3 storage classes, such as Glacier, have by default server-side encryption, CloudTrails and AWS Storage Gateway too because they use S3 for storage.

 IAM Access Analyzer is a monitoring feature to ensure that only intended people have access to S3 buckets.
 It works by analyzing the various related policies.
 It will indicate what buckets are publicly available or shared with whom.